Below we’ve put together a list of the pros and cons of hydrogen fuel cell cars.

 When you add in the amount of energy hydrogen fuel might require, and the energy conversion efficiency of hydrogen, compared to full electric vehicles, there might be more accuracy behind the hydrogen fuel production process being heavier in emissions.

-There were less than 50 publicly available hydrogen refuelling stations in the United States in 2018.
+As one example, one report indicates that there was less than 50 publicly available hydrogen refuelling stations in the United States in 2018.

-eia.gov outlines that the limited availability of hydrogen fuelling stations limits the number (and production) of hydrogen-fueled vehicles because people won’t buy those vehicles if hydrogen refuelling stations are not easily accessible, and companies won’t build refuelling stations if they don’t have customers with hydrogen-fueled vehicles.
+Ultimately, it limits the production of, and number of hydrogen-fueled vehicles because people won’t buy those vehicles if hydrogen refuelling stations are not easily accessible, and companies won’t build refuelling stations if they don’t have customers with hydrogen-fueled vehicles.

 Hydrogen Fuel Stations & Infrastructure Are Not Cheap